 The Fund has appointed fund managers to undertake its investment management responsibilities.
-During 2010/11 the Fund employed two principal external fund managers with multi-asset mandates (Henderson Global Investors and Legal & General Investment Management Limited), each with approaching half of the Fund's total investments, and Schroder Investment Management Limited with whom the Fund holds property unit trusts.
-The Fund also holds a direct investment in property units managed by the Local Authorities Property Fund (LAPF), managed by Local Authorities Mutual Investment Trust (LAMIT).
+During 2012/13 the Fund employed two principal external fund managers with multi-asset mandates (Henderson Global Investors and Legal & General Investment Management Limited), each with approaching half of the Fund's total investments, and Schroder Investment Management Limited with whom the Fund holds property unit trusts.
+The Fund also directly holds units in the Local Authorities Property Fund (LAPF), managed by Local Authorities Mutual Investment Trust (LAMIT).
+In the course of 2012/13, the Fund appointed a new manager, Baillie Gifford & Co, to manager a "Diversified Growth Fund" mandate.
+The mandate was initially funded with £45m of assets transferred from the UK equity assets managed by Henderson Global Investors in August and September 2012.

-Details of investments under management are provided in Notes 13 to 16.
+Details of investments under management are provided in Notes P14 to P19.